Lego Modular Buildings: Fire Brigade (2009)

 Fire Brigade (set number: 10197) was the fourth set in the Modular Buildings series, released in September 2009.
 The set contains 2231 pieces and is recommended for builders 16 years of age or older.
 Modelled to look like a realistic 1930s fire station, the set includes a bell tower, an opening garage door, a 1930s-style fire truck, and four minifigures with a fire-dog.
-Unlike the other modulars, all floors in the Fire Brigade set are fully furnished.
+Unlike the previous modulars, all floors in the Fire Brigade set are fully furnished.
 The Fire Brigade is the first Modular to come with a vehicle, the 1930s-style fire truck.
 The set also includes some new, unique pieces, such as gold fire helmets and a red sliding garage door.

 New building techniques introduced with this set include a method of creating numbers built into the structure using standard Lego bricks.
 On the front of the building, the year 1932 appears, which is a reference to when Lego was founded.
 The number 3 also appears on the pavement of the set, representing that this is the third set in the series from Lego set designer Jamie Berard, who had previously designed Café Corner and Green Grocer.